ideascompany/software-development-style-guides/README.md

 # software-development-style-guides
-This repositoty contains the software development style guides.
+This repository contains the software development style guides.
 So for you introduce it, must read this document.

+* [database-conventions.md](database-conventions.md).
+Convenciones de nombres para las bases de datos.